mogarz32/LoadSwitch/README.md

 * ~Add categories to dropdown menus.~

+* ~Create single, external volume control (max volume for toggled player).~

+* Add text boxes and a dropdown menu that allow users to load a single video into both players.

 * Allow users to add up to 4 more panels (2 players with play/pause and toggle buttons).

-* Create a playlist that allows users to load in multiple videos
+* Create a playlist that allows users to load in multiple videos.

-* Create single, external volume control (max volume for toggled player)

-* Introduce fade in/fade out when toggling between players
+* Introduce fade in/fade out when toggling between players.

-* Save webpage state for users (user profiles?)
+* Save webpage state for users (user profiles?).

-* Allow multiple users into a session
+* Allow multiple users into a session.